News & Events

 Monday 27th January 2020, 7:00 to 8:30pm

 Special Guest speaker Jo Churchill MP, Parliamentary Under-Secretary of State for Health and Social Care

 Why is oral health isolated from traditional health care and policy discussions when it is the third most expensive health condition behind diabetes and cardiovascular disease?

 Despite being largely preventable, dental diseases places a significant burden on the NHS.
 There were 102,663 hospital admissions due to tooth decay among children aged under ten between April 2015 and March 2018.

-We have assembled an expert panel, including politicians, policy makers and clinicians to debate this vital topic.
+An expert panel, including politicians, policy makers and clinicians debated this vital topic.